Bartolo Colón: 2016

 On December 16, 2015, Colón re-signed with the Mets on a 1-year, $7.25 million contract.
 He entered the 2016 major league season as the oldest active player.
 Following the retirement of Maicer Izturis, he became the last active major league player who appeared for the Montreal Expos.

 On May 7, Colón hit his first major league home run, against the San Diego Padres at Petco Park off of James Shields.
 At age 42 years and 349 days, Colón broke a record, becoming the oldest major league player to hit his first home run.
+He was later awarded NL Player of the Week.
 On June 21, he was injured when Whit Merrifield hit his pitch right to the pitcher's mound, striking Colón in the thumb.
 He was immediately taken out of the game.
 On July 8, Colón was named to the 2016 MLB All-Star Game, replacing Madison Bumgarner.
 On August 15, he drew a walk after having not been walked in his previous 281 plate appearances, achieving a new MLB record.
 On October 1, Colón became the 47th player ever to make 500 career starts.

 Atlanta Braves

 On November 17, 2016, Colón signed a one-year, $12.5 million contract with the Atlanta Braves.
-The Braves designated him for assignment on June 29, 2017, after he put up a 2–8 record with an 8.14 earned run average and 1.78 walks plus hits divided by innings pitched in 13 starts.
+The Braves designated him for assignment on June 29, 2017, after he put up a 2–8 record with an 8.14 earned run average and 1.78 WHIP in 13 starts.
 He was released on July 4.

 Minnesota Twins

 On July 7, 2017, Colón signed a minor league contract with the Minnesota Twins.
 Colón was called up on July 18 to start against the New York Yankees.
 On August 4, he threw a complete game against the Texas Rangers; at age 44, he became the oldest American League pitcher to record a nine-inning complete-game win since 45-year-old Nolan Ryan did the same in 1992.
 Later that month he became the 18th pitcher to record a win against all 30 MLB teams, completing the feat against the Arizona Diamondbacks.
+He became a free agent following the season.